Third man charged in death of Run-DMC’s Jam Master Jay, 21 years later

-NEW YORK (WPIX) — A third man has been arrested for the 2002 murder of Jam Master Jay of Run-DMC, according to the U.S. Attorney’s Office for the Eastern District of New York.
+NEW YORK (WPIX) — A third man has been arrested in the 2002 murder of Jam Master Jay of Run-DMC, according to the U.S. Attorney’s Office for the Eastern District of New York.

-A superseding indictment was filed against 48-year-old Jay Bryant of Queens, who was being held on federal drug charges in an unrelated case, officials said.
+A superseding indictment was filed against Jay Bryant, 48, of Queens, who was being held on federal drug charges in an unrelated case, officials said.

 The hip-hop star, whose real name is Jason Mizell, was shot in the head and killed in his recording studio in Queens on Oct.
 30, 2002.
 He was 37.
 Mizell’s friend, Tony Rincon, was hit by one bullet in the leg and the next bullet hit Jay in the head, killing him.